popzeka/quantum-leap/README.md

 ## Concept

-This project provides a Python-based simulation of a validator node's lifecycle and operations within a simplified Proof-of-Stake (PoS) blockchain network.
-It is designed as an educational tool to demonstrate and explore the core concepts of a PoS consensus mechanism, including stake-based leader selection, block proposal, block validation, and consensus achievement.
+This project is a Python-based simulation of a validator node's lifecycle within a simplified Proof-of-Stake (PoS) blockchain network.
+It serves as an educational tool to demonstrate the core concepts of a PoS consensus mechanism, including stake-based leader selection, block proposal, validation, and consensus achievement.

 The simulation abstracts away complex cryptographic and networking layers to focus on the architectural patterns and state transitions that define a PoS system.
 It utilizes external libraries like `web3.py` for hashing, `requests` to simulate fetching data from external sources (like a transaction mempool API), and `Faker` to generate realistic test data.